 - Course Requirements: Twenty units of graduate courses, numbered 500 and above (or the equivalent), are required for the Ph.D. degree, including at least twelve courses taken at the University of Pennsylvania.
 The bulk of these courses should be drawn from the list of approved courses.
 (Independent study courses at Penn may be counted toward the twenty course requirement.)
 Among the courses, every student must take at least two semesters of graduate courses at the 600 level in each of applied algebra, and applied analysis, at least one semester of probability and stochastic processes, and one semester of computational science.
 In general, eight of the courses should be taken in AMCS itself or in the Mathematics department.
 After passing the oral exam/thesis proposal requirement, PhD students should register for 3CUs of dissertation research (AMCS 999) until they have accumulated the required 20 CUs.
 Once they have fulfilled this require they can register for AMCS 995, which carries no credits.
 To receive the Ph.D. degree a student must have at least a 3.0 cumulative grade point average.
 Sample programs of study in a range of fields can be found under the Academics menu bar.
 The Graduate Group Chair may, in exceptional cases, modify the requirement that at least 10 of the 20 graduate courses for the Ph.D. be in AMCS or mathematics.
 A maximum of 6 of these 20 courses may be reading courses (independent studies).

 - Seminar Requirement: It is expected that all advanced graduate students will regularly attend and participate in at least one seminar series each semester.
-First year students must register for the AMCS colloquium course, and present at least one lecture.
 First and second year students are required to attend the AMCS colloquium talks, and all students are strongly encouraged to do so.
-Although one lecture is the formal minimum, it is expected that students will give a number of such talks to audiences of students and faculty.
+It is expected that students will give at least one, and hopefully a number of seminar talks to audiences of students and faculty.
 Guidance in the preparation of these lectures is provided by faculty members in the graduate group.
 The intention is for the student to gain experience in digesting and presenting advanced material and in fielding questions about it before an audience of scientists, as well as actively participating in research interactions and being a part of the community of graduate students in the AMCS graduate group.

 - The Dissertation: The dissertation, also known as the "Ph.D. thesis", is the heart of the Ph.D. program.
 It must be a substantial original investigation in a field of applied mathematics and computational science, done under the supervision of a faculty advisor.